kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 This property, __inconsistency__, is normally avoided in most reasoning systems [ref 1](?), [ref 2](2), ...
 A lot of time has been spent on this problem?

+$$
+\text{example of an inconsistent system} \\
+a \rightarrow x \\
+x \rightarrow c \\
+a \rightarrow y \\
+y \rightarrow \neg c \\
+$$

+How is this related to many-to-one versus one-to-many functions?
+- a + b = 3 and a + b = 4 are inconsistent (there are no values of a, b that satisfy these equations. so inconsistency is equivalent to satisfiability?)
+- but 4 + a = b and

 Humans tend to have inconsistent beliefs.
 We will reason about why X implies Y and about how Y implies Z, but disagree that X implies Z. (TODO want a better example)
 That example.
 If two people are rational and agree on the prior assumptions/axoims then they cannot disagree.
 But this requires them to ...
 Could take too long to make any useful decisions.

 What I am curious about is; _can we trade consistency for other measures of efficiency?_

 # Approximate reasoning

-> What happens when the database is incomplete, or we are required to trade-off accuracy for reduced latency, lower computation, ...?
+> What happens when the database is incomplete, our model is approximate, our argument is i natural language, ...
+We are required to trade-off accuracy for reduced latency, lower computation, ...?

 <side>TODO Are these really the same?
 Need to show more rigorously.</side>
 Incomplete database aka approximate reasoning aka imperfect models. (?)